 Note: This is different from the “meet an astronaut” opportunity, which costs additional money and gives you one-on-one time with him or her.

-On the same building as the IMAX theater there is a Lego building area and an elaborate kids play area.
+In the same building as the IMAX theater there is a Lego building area and an elaborate kids’ play area.
 These could suck some kids in for an hour or two.
-Their proximity is hand if you’re visiting with kids who are a mix of age and want to do different things in this building.
+Their proximity is handy if you’re visiting with kids who are a mix of ages and want to do different things in this building.

 Lunch & shopping at Cape Kennedy

-The gift shop is huge and we actually spent close to a half hour in here.
-Upstairs is kids clothes and a lot of STEM toys.
-If you don’t want to splurge on an expensive building kit, you might want to stay on the ground floor.
+The gift shop is huge and we actually spent close to a half hour there.
+Upstairs there are kids’ clothes and a lot of STEM toys.
+If you don’t want to splurge on an expensive building kit, you might want to stay on the first floor.
 We were so excited about seeing the Artemis rocket on the launch pad we all bought t-shirts and hoodies to celebrate NASA’s mission to return to the moon.

 Tip: The gift shop in the Apollo Center has items that are unique to the Apollo mission and not sold in the main gift shop.
 So if a T-shirt or other Apollo souvenir strikes your fancy, buy it here.
 We put off buying a cute Snoopy t-shirt because we didn’t want to carry it all day and then couldn’t find it later on.